Monthly Archives: October 2015

 - Jesus was not from Nazareth.
 I have never seen this suggested anywhere.
 As far as I know, no one has ever bothered to question Jesus’ provenance.
 It has simply been taken on, well, faith that he was from Nazareth.
 I would suggest a close reading of the text indicates that he was actually born and raised in Caphernaum.

 - James, brother of Jesus possibly had more impact on the message of what became Christianity than Jesus did.
 By most counts, Jesus’ public ministry lasted about three years, and he was executed during the reign of Tiberius.
-James was executed in the early 60s.
+James, supposedly, was executed in the early 60s.
 That means he was the leader of the Jerusalem Assembly for something approaching 30 years, possibly ten times as long as Jesus was in charge of the ministry.
 It is ludicrous to think that James had no impact on what the message of the Assembly was, and what its beliefs were, or what they became.
 Unless James was completely and utterly devoid of original or independent thought, and he simply and consistently parroted what Jesus said–and only what Jesus said–the idea that he didn’t influence the message is nearly impossible.
 Look at the ways that Lenin “adapted” the principles of Marx, and Marx had a much longer career than Jesus did.
 And Marx actually wrote down what those principles were.

 - The transition from a mostly-Jewish, to a mostly-pagan group took place much earlier than is thought.
 I believe that this was part of the reason why Mark wrote a gospel.
 He wanted to set down the basis, the Jewish basis, for Jesus’ message before it got swallowed up by paganism.
 Hence the Aramaic phrases, like “talitha koum’, and “eloi, eloi, lema sabbnachthani” that he felt compelled to translate.
 The process was nearly complete by the time Matthew wrote.
-His references were pagan; the referring to Hades instead of Gehenna, for example.
+His references were pagan; he refers to Hades instead of Gehenna, for example.
 And the idea of a divine human.

 - There was a tradition that Jesus was not divine running parallel to the Pauline version that Jesus was the Christ, which was later expanded into Jesus being divine.
 This is cheating a bit, because some of it derives from reading the Didache, which seems to belong to the late First Century, or even the early Second.
 In this document, Jesus’ divinity is very ambiguous.
 This is much closer to the first half of Mark than to Matthew.
-This means that the tradition lasted from before Mark to after Luke befoe finally succumbing.
+This means that the tradition lasted from before Mark to after Luke before finally succumbing.

 - Mark pays great attention to the ritual magic of Jesus.
 He describes several instances in which Jesus needed to use outside materials, like mud made with his spit, or when the power worked without Jesus’ intent, or that the lack of faith prevented him from working any wonders.
 These all disappear from Matthew; my contention is that they were tied to a “wonder-worker” tradition about Jesus, in which he is not divine, is not the Christ, but is a traveling magician, with which the ancient world was full.
 This tradition probably fed into the group that produced the Didache.